You’ve pledged to your country, we’ve pledged to you

-In 1970, Embry-Riddle Worldwide offered its first courses at Fort Rucker and currently operates campuses on more than 90 military installations around the world.
+In 1970, Embry-Riddle Worldwide offered its first courses at Fort Rucker and currently operates campuses on military installations around the world.

 Embry-Riddle Worldwide, DOD extend memorandum of understanding

 Embry-Riddle Aeronautical University — Worldwide and the U.S. Department of Defense (DOD) finalized a memorandum of understanding July 15, 2014, that authorizes the university’s continued involvement in the DOD Voluntary Education Military Tuition Assistance (TA) Program.
 The five-year extension reinforces the university’s ongoing commitment to provide high-quality educational programs to active-duty service members stationed in the United States.

 Embry-Riddle Worldwide has a long-standing relationship with the U.S. military and currently offers instruction online and at more than 90 military locations.
 Last year, Embry-Riddle Worldwide was granted a 10-year contract extension that designates the university as the only institution allowed to offer face-to-face aviation courses to U.S. military stationed in Europe.

 Use of this image does not imply an endorsement by the U.S. Marines or the DoD.